Kroc/v80/bin/wla-dx/README.txt

 ".ENDR"
 =======

-Ends the repetition.
+Ends the ".REPEAT" or ".WHILE".

-This is not a compulsory directive, but when ".REPEAT" is used this one is required to terminate it.
+This is not a compulsory directive, but when ".REPEAT" or ".WHILE" is used this one is required to terminate it.

 ".ENDSNES"